fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 # Encoding

 Each RTP payload will contain one more more objects.
 An object can not be split across two RTP packets.
-The gneral design is that if the decoder does has not been coded to understand a given object type, the decode can skip over the object to the next object but will not be able to provide any information and the internal format of the data.
+The general design is that if the decoder does has not been coded to understand a given object type, the decode can skip over the object to the next object but will not be able to provide any information and the internal format of the data.

-The objects are defined such that they allways start with a tag that indivates the type followed by a length of the object (so it can be skipped).
-Any optional or variable parts of the object also use tags so that the decoder can allwasy be implemented as a LL(1) parser.
+The objects are defined such that they always start with a tag that indicates the type followed by a length of the object (so it can be skipped).
+Any optional or variable parts of the object also use tags so that the decoder can always be implemented as a LL(1) parser.

 In general, little endian encoding is used on the wire to reduce byte swaps on the most common hardware.